HofmeisterAn/kotlin-eclipse-microprofile/README.md

 ### Prerequisites

 This project requires Java and [Node.js](https://github.com/nodejs/node).
-Run the the Gradle task `npmInstall` and `npmRunBuild` to install all dependencies and build the front end before running the application.
+Run the the Gradle task `npmInstall` and `npmRunBuild` to install all dependencies and build the front end before running the application (`./gradlew npmInstall npmRunBuild debug`).
+By default the application is accessible at `http://localhost:8080/app/index.html`.

 ## Authors